mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 Using this example, let's define a few simplified rules that will make it easier to implement the MVVM programming pattern.

-1. Only definitions that refer to types defined in the PresentationFramework should be gathered in the View layer.
+1. Only definitions that refer to types defined in the `PresentationFramework` should be gathered in the `View` layer.
-2. These definitions can only refer to types defined in the ViewModel layer.
+2. These definitions can only refer to types defined in the `ViewModel` layer.
-3. By design, include text written in XAML and empty definitions in the code-behind part in the View layer.
+3. By design, include text written in XAML and empty definitions in the code-behind part in the `View` layer.
 4. In the `ViewModel` layer, define all types which are bound to the properties of the controls.
-5. Placing definitions of auxiliary types here to meet the requirements for this layer is optional.
+5. Placing definitions of auxiliary types here to meet the requirements for the `ViewModel` layer is optional.
 Due to the universal nature of these implementations, we often use external libraries.
-6. To put it simply, the Model layer is everything else related to implementation of the Presentation layer of the master PLD programming pattern.
-The Model layer encapsulates the functionality and data-related operations relevant to implementing a graphical user interface and ensuring a clean separation from the UI rest of the program.
-It allows developers to work on business logic independently of the view, making the application easier to test, maintain, and evolve.
+6. To put it simply, the `Model` layer is everything else related to implementation of the `Presentation` layer of the master PLD` programming pattern.
+The `Model` layer encapsulates the functionality and data-related operations relevant to implementing a graphical user interface and ensuring a clean separation from the UI rest of the program.
+It allows developers to work on business logic independently of the UI, making the application easier to test, maintain, and evolve.

 Let me stress again.
-The `MVVM` is a programming pattern well suited to implementing the presentation layer in the Presentation, Logic, and Data (`PLD`) master programming pattern.
-By design, to implement the MVVM collect types in namespaces to maintain only hierarchical references between them.
+The `MVVM` is a programming pattern well suited to implementing the presentation layer in the `Presentation`, Logic, and `Data` (`PLD`) master programming pattern.
+By design, to implement the `MVVM` collect types in namespaces to maintain only hierarchical references between them.
 Therefore, a critical error for a layered architecture is if cyclic references occur between namespaces, i.e. if starting from any layer and moving along the dependency arrows you manage to return to the same namespace.
 You should also avoid situations where namespaces do not refer exclusively to the underneath layer.

 When implementing layers using namespaces, we must consider the problem that these layers are not visible in the solution with the naked eye.
 A trade-off seems to be keeping folder names and namespaces in sync.
 The relationship is loose, but when you create a new class in a selected folder, it is added to a namespace whose name is created as a hierarchical combination of the default name, the names of the folders that make up the hierarchy, and with a suffix determined by the name of the final folder in the hierarchy.

-### Layered architecture Benefits
+### Layered Architecture Benefits

 Hierarchical architecture is often contrasted with spaghetti architecture if spaghetti can be called architecture at all.
 To prove there is no alternative let's summarize what we got in return for the layered architecture.